onexianjian/v8wiki/Testing.md

 ## Running the V8 tests

-Before you run the tests, you will have to build V8 with GYP using the instructions [here](http://code.google.com/p/v8-wiki/wiki/BuildingWithGYP)
+Before you run the tests, you will have to build V8 with GYP using the instructions [here](http://code.google.com/p/v8-wiki/wiki/BuildingWithGYP) or with GN using the instructions [here](https://github.com/v8/v8/wiki/Building%20with%20GN) - see below.

 You can append `.check` to any build target to have tests run for it, e.g.
 ```